gmontee/100DaysOfCloud/README.md

 - [ ] CNCF Certified Kubernetets Application Developer (CKAD)

 ### [Connect with me on LinkedIn!](https://www.linkedin.com/in/georgemontee/)

-Please mention this challenge in your Linkedin connect note.

 ## Stepping out the door to Azure AZ-104 Administrator Certification